Storing Your Peptides

 As for regular sterile water, it too has its own positives.
 It too is a nonpyrogenic liquid.
 However, unlike the bacteriostatic water, the sterile water can only be used once and once opened and used would need to be discarded.
 In many cases, when the body doesn’t particularly fair well with bacteriostatic water, this is a good substitute.

-For the purpose of explaining how exactly we get the correct dosage for each peptide, we’ll say we want to go with a treatment regimen of PT 141.
+For the purpose of explaining how exactly we get the correct dosage for each peptide, we’ll say we want to go with a experimental treatment regimen of PT 141 also know as Bremelanotide.
 Now, for PT 141, the vials come as 10mg vials.
-As mentioned in this article, the proper dosage is 1.75mg per 8 doses a month.
-This means that we not only need to know how to properly reconstitute a peptide, we also need to know how much of the reconstituted peptide we need to pull into the syringe to administer.
+This means that we not only need to know how to properly reconstitute a peptide, we also need to know how much of the reconstituted peptide we need to pull into the syringe to administer in our tests.

 For starters, one insulin syringe is exactly 1mL of fluid.
 The measurements on the side of the syringe go up by 10s with each tick mark in between being 2 units each.
 Now, I mentioned that the vials come as 10mg vials.
-Say you add 1mL of bacteriostatic water to this compound following the instructions above.
+Say you add 1mL of bacteriostatic water to this compound following the instructions above and want a test dosage of 1.75mg.
 You now have one mL of bacteriostatic water and 10mg of peptide combined to create your reconstituted peptide.
 Now what?

 Conversions When Dosing Peptides